withastro/roadmap/proposals/0027-content-schemas.md

     ...
 ```

-All nested directories will share the same schema defined at the top level.
+All nested directories will share the same (optional) schema defined at the top level.
 Which brings us to...

 ## Adding a schema

-To add type checking to a given collection, you can add a `~schema.{js|mjs|ts}` file inside of that collection directory.
+Schemas are an optional way to enforce frontmatter types in a collection.
+To add a collection schema, you can create a `~schema.{js|mjs|ts}` file inside of that collection directory.
 This file should:

 1. Have a named export called `schema`
 2. Use a [Zod object](https://github.com/colinhacks/zod#objects) to define frontmatter properties